marcosomma/app-python-exporter/README.md

 example of PYTHON Desktop application

- This application convert a simple Json in a precise folder and file structure.
+ This application convert a simple Json in a precise folder and XML file structure.

  Steps to work